Kaimor777/nginx-vim/README.md

 # What it does

-Custom Docker Image of *nginx* will be created on DockerHub with HTML page with Jenkins
+Custom Docker Image of *nginx* will be created on DockerHub with HTML page via Jenkins

 Deployment will be done through ArgoCD

 The page will be available within local environment only

+YAML files are available with [my repository](https://github.com/Kaimor777/nginx-vim/tree/main/argocd)

+Feel free to change the container image for one of your

 # Requirements